Intersection/cg-CSV-GitHub-import-export/README.md

 Make sure you have a GitHub account, that you know your username and password, and that you have access to the repository (repo) that you want to import to, or from which you wish to export.

 You can use the "Clone in Desktop" or "Download Zip" functions on the GitHub page.
-If you want to do it using the command line, via ssh:
+If you want to do it using the command line, via ssh, use `git clone git@github.com:controlgroup/CSV-GitHub-import-export.git`

-1. On the command line, cd to the directory where you keep your git repos.
-2. Enter `git clone git@github.com:controlgroup/CSV-GitHub-import-export.git`
-3. If you expect to be using these tools often, consider adding the directory to your PATH (you can find guides on how to do this online, such as [this one](http://www.cyberciti.biz/faq/unix-linux-adding-path/)) or moving the scripts to a directory already in your PATH.
-4. Run the script you want.
-Remember, if you don't add it to your path, you'll have to specify the path.
-If you have followed these directions exactly, then you can do this using the following
- 	* `cd CSV-GitHub-import-export`
-	* `./csv_issues_to_github.rb` to import issues *into* GitHub from a CSV
-	* `./github_issues_to_csv.rb` to export issues *from* GitHub into a CSV

 #####Importing issues from into GitHub using csv_issues_to_github.rb

+`./csv_issues_to_github.rb` to import issues *into* GitHub from a CSV

 There are two ways to use this.
 You use it interactively (the default) or you can hard-code your information into the script.
 If you want to switch, you need to comment out the former and un-comment the latter.